 Non-objective painter Piet Mondrian arranged and repeated squares and rectangles into compositions that leave us in question of whether there is a focal point.
 In Broadway Boogie Woogie, below, there seems to be a focal point in the upper right quadrant of his painting—the yellow rectangle inside the red square, sandwiched on top and bottom by the blue rectangles--but we are left in question.

 So far our examples have been from historical masters of various abstract movements, so do we conclude that only in more conceptual painting does the focal point not apply?
 Not so quick: our Impressionist hero, Claude Monet, did a little focal point deleting himself.
-Take a look at his painting, Poplar Trees
+Take a look at his painting, Poplar Trees.

 The alternation of trees and sky in this painting make the entire piece the focus.
 We see then that the question of focal point has nothing to do with whether a painting is non-objective or realistic, but whether the images are ordered so that every inch of the painting is important to the whole.